PangaiaProject/copa24/content/_index.md

 *  How to analyze a pangenome to identify genetic variants associated with human diseases, distinguishing them from the plethora of neutral variants that arise from “healthy” evolution.

 In both cases, we will focus on graph-based frameworks, since one of the main allures of computational pangenomics is to get rid of linear reference genomes and the bias it introduces.
-In fact, we remind that one of the main goals of the PANGAIA project is to put this shift of paradigm—from sequence- to graph-based representations of genomes —into full effect.
+In fact, we remind that one of the main goals of the PANGAIA project is to put this shift of paradigm --- from sequence- to graph-based representations of genomes --- into full effect.

+# Application

+The number of participants is limited to 25.
+All interested students will have to apply and the school directors will select the participants.
+ALPACA students and affiliated will have priority.

 # Key dates

+*  Application deadline: June 15
-*  Registration deadline: May 31st
+*  Registration deadline: July 15
 *  School dates: September 8-12, 2024

 # Sponsors